Learning What Matters: Steering Diffusion via Spectrally Anisotropic Forward Noise: Discussion and Conclusion

 \section{Discussion and Conclusion}

 \paragraph{Summary.} In this work, we studied the potential to build inductive biases in the training and sampling of Diffusion Probabilistic Models (DPMs) by purposeful manipulation of the forward covariance in the noising process.
 We introduced spectrally anisotropic Gaussian diffusion (SAGD), an approach that guides DPMs via an anisotropic Gaussian forward operator with frequency-diagonal covariance.
 We compare SAGD to DPMs trained with standard Gaussian noise on generative visual tasks spanning datasets with significantly varying structures and scales.
 We show several key findings.
 First, we show that under full spectral support, the learned score converges to the true data score as $t\!\to\!0$, while anisotropy deterministically reshapes the probability–flow path from noise to data.
 Second, we show how shaping the forward covariance serves as a strong inductive bias that steers diffusion samplers to better learn information at particular frequencies.
-Third, this property can be leveraged on natural datasets, often yielding comparable or superior sampling quality to standard diffusion schedules.
-Finally, SAGD enables selective omission, whereby by zeroing chosen bands the model ignores unwanted content and recovers clean signals in desired ranges.
+Third, this property can be leveraged on both standard natural-image benchmarks (e.g., FFHQ, ImageNet-1k) and less conventional datasets (e.g., MNIST, DomainNet-Quickdraw), often yielding comparable or superior sampling quality to standard diffusion schedules, while remaining a minimal drop-in change to existing diffusion pipelines.~Finally, SAGD enables selective omission, whereby by zeroing chosen bands the model ignores unwanted content and recovers clean signals in desired ranges.

 \paragraph{Future Work.} In our approach, we crafted two particular choices of SAGD forward-noise operators: a power-law weighting and a two-band mixture.
 In future work, several other alternatives may be considered, which can serve as more flexible tools to inject useful inductive biases for similar tasks.
 Moreover, the approach can be extended beyond constant schedules.
 For instance, time-varying spectral strategies ($\Sigma_{w_t}$) could shift focus from low-frequency (general shapes) to high-frequency (edges/textures) components over the sampling trajectory.
 Such methods could more closely align with human visual processing, which progressively sharpens details over time, offering a more natural sampling process.
 Additionally, other domains of noise manipulation, outside of spectral operations, may also present new opportunities for further steerability and improvements.